 \section{Introduction}

-Generating predictions conditioned on available data is a central challenge in machine learning.
-Recent advances in amortized probabilistic inference and meta-learning have produced a powerful class of set-based conditioning models capable of rapidly adapting to new tasks without retraining.
-Methods such as \emph{neural processes} (NPs;~\citealt{garnelo2018conditional, foong2020meta}), their transformer-based extensions \citep{nguyen2022transformer, chang2025amortized}, \emph{prior-fitted networks} (PFNs;~\citealt{muller2022transformers}), and recent \emph{tabular foundation models} \citep{hollmann2023tabpfn, hollmann2025accurate, jingang2025tabicl} share a crucial architectural principle: they process variable-sized \emph{context sets} through permutation-invariant encoders that respect the exchangeability of observed data.
-This set-based design enables these models to condition on arbitrary subsets of observations and produce accurate marginal predictive distributions over new target variables in a single forward pass.
+Recent advances in amortized probabilistic inference and meta-learning have produced set-based conditioning models that rapidly adapt to new tasks without retraining.
+Prominent examples include \emph{neural processes} (NPs;~\citealt{garnelo2018conditional, foong2020meta}), their transformer-based extensions \citep{nguyen2022transformer, chang2025amortized}, \emph{prior-fitted networks} (PFNs;~\citealt{muller2022transformers}), and \emph{tabular foundation models} \citep{hollmann2023tabpfn, hollmann2025accurate, qu2025tabicl, qu2026tabiclv2, zhangmitra2025}.
+These methods share a key architectural principle: they process variable-sized \emph{context sets} through permutation-invariant encoders that respect the exchangeability of observed data, enabling accurate marginal predictive distributions over new target variables in a single forward pass.

-While these models are highly efficient for \emph{marginal} predictions, many real-world applications require coherent \emph{joint} distributions over multiple targets.
-Tasks such as signal interpolation, behavioral data modeling, and multi-column tabular prediction demand that we capture dependencies between random variables.
-The standard solution deploys these models autoregressively \citep{bruinsma2023autoregressive}.
-However, this breaks the set-based structure: each new prediction must be added back to the conditioning set, introducing a computational bottleneck.

-Specifically, autoregressive (AR) deployment requires iteratively expanding the conditioning set.
-To generate $K$ predictions, the $k$-th step conditions on the initial context $\mathcal{C}$ plus all $k-1$ previous predictions (\cref{fig:autoregressive_comparison}, Top Left).
-Since set-based models process their inputs through self-attention mechanisms to maintain permutation invariance, each new element triggers a complete re-encoding of the entire augmented set.
-This leads to prohibitive $\mathcal{O}(K(N+K)^2)$ complexity, severely limiting applications with large contexts ($N$), long target sequences ($K$), or frequent sampling requirements.
-Advances in efficient attention \citep{jaegle2021perceiver, feng2023latent} can reduce costs for large \emph{static} contexts but do not address the core problem of repeated recomputation inherent in autoregressive prediction: each incremental update requires a reprocessing of the conditioning set.
+While these models are highly efficient for \emph{marginal} predictions, many applications require coherent \emph{joint} distributions over multiple targets.
+Tasks such as signal interpolation, behavioral data modeling, and multi-column tabular prediction demand capturing dependencies across target variables.
+The standard approach deploys these models autoregressively at test time (AR;~\citealt{bruinsma2023autoregressive}): to generate $K$ predictions, the $k$-th step conditions on the initial context $\mathcal{C}$ plus all $k{-}1$ previous predictions.
+Since the permutation-invariant encoder uses bidirectional self-attention over all inputs, each appended prediction triggers a complete re-encoding of the entire augmented set, yielding $\mathcal{O}(K(N{+}K)^2)$ complexity.
+This severely limits applications with large contexts ($N$), long target sequences ($K$), or frequent sampling requirements.
+Advances in efficient attention \citep{jaegle2021perceiver, feng2023latent} can reduce costs for encoding large \emph{static} contexts but do not address the repeated recomputation inherent in autoregressive expansion of the conditioning set.